yassine-safraoui/hei-synd-report/template/main/01-intro.typ

-#import "@local/hei-synd-report:0.1.0": *
+#import "@preview/hei-synd-report:0.1.0": *
 #import "/metadata.typ": *
 #pagebreak()

 = Introduction

 #option_style(type:option.type)[
-Your introduction serves to introduce the topic and to arouse the reader’s curiosity with an overview.
-Why it is important and how it is structured, we explain here.
-You can consider an introduction as a teaser for your work.
-You arouse interest and give a foretaste by presenting your motivation, your method and the state of research in your introduction.
-Convince your examiners already in the introduction that your work will be exciting.
-If your professor starts reading your work with anticipation and interest, the chances of getting good grades are higher.
-Pay particular attention to the following in your introduction:

-- *Introduce the topic* - What characterizes the topic?
+  This chapter provides an overview of the project, including its background, motivation, and objectives.
+It should clearly state the problem being addressed and why it is relevant.

+  Key elements:
-- *Introduce the goal* - What do you want to achieve with your thesis?
+  - *Introduce the goal* – What do you want to achieve with the project?
-- *Make the reader curious* - What motivates the reader to read on?
-- *Describe the relevance* - Why is this bachelor thesis scientifically relevant?
+  - *Provide context* – Why is this project relevant?
+What problem does it solve?
+  - *Define the scope* – What are the boundaries and limitations of your project?
+  - *Outline the structure* – How is this report organized?

+  Always place yourself in the point of view of the reader.
+For who is the report intended?
+What do they need to know to understand the project?
+Create and follow a red thread that guides the reader through the report.
 ]

 #infobox()[Welcome to the template’s introductory chapter!
 Instead of boring you with lorem ipsum, here’s a quick guide to what you can do in Typst and, more specifically, in this template.